input-output-hk/atala-prism/CONTRIBUTING.md

 ### Pull Request naming

 Pull Requests are expected to me named like `ATA-XXXX: A short description` (ticket id as prefix with a short but understandable description).

-Sometimes, creating a Jira ticket has more overhead than submitting a small fix, these are commonly named like `no-jira: A short description`.

 ### Pull Request checklist